-Canyonlands is an extraordinary national park in Utah that is located close to the town of Moab, and over two hours south of Arches National Park.
-There are numerous canyons, mesas and buttes that contribute to this park’s magnificent landscapes.
-Canyonlands is a terrific place for hikers, nature lovers, campers and road trippers.
+Canyonlands is a breathtaking national park in Utah that is located close to the town of Moab, and over two hours south of Arches National Park.
+There are numerous canyons, mesas, and buttes that contribute to this park’s magnificent landscapes.
+Canyonlands is a terrific place for hikers, nature lovers, campers, and road trippers.
 It is one of the many impressive red rock parks that reside in the beautiful state of Utah.

 Canyonlands is divided into four sections: the Island in the Sky, the Needles, the Maze, and the combined river of the Green and Colorado, which carved two large canyons into the Colorado Plateau.
 A frequent visitor, author Edward Abbey, described Canyonlands National Park as “the most weird, wonderful, magical place on earth—there is nothing else like it anywhere.”

-Visiting Canyonlands can be done in a variety of ways, you can hike the hundreds of miles of trails, explore the back country or drive to the many overlooks and short trails, which is what we did.
-Exploring this wonderous place depends on how much time you have and your fitness ability.
-We would have liked to enjoyed this area more, but we were on a road trip to the Mid-West so our time was limited.
+Visiting Canyonlands can be done in a variety of ways, you can hike the hundreds of miles of trails, explore the back country, or drive to the many overlooks and short trails, which is what we did.
+Exploring this wonderous place depends on how much time you have, and your fitness ability.
+We would have liked to explored this area more, but we were on a road trip to the Mid-West, and our time was limited.
 I will be back one day and explore more, as there will always be another time.

 A one day iteniary: